ahmadajmi/gulp-with-wordpress/gulp-with-wordpress.md

 ```

-To automate generating the `rtl.css` file automatically, [`gulp-rtlcss`](https://www.npmjs.com/package/gulp-rtlcss) plugin could be used to auto convert LTR CSS to RTL, so you write Sass in one file then gulp will generate the `style.css` file then generate `rtl.css` file based on it.
+To automate generating the `rtl.css` file automatically, [`gulp-rtlcss`](https://www.npmjs.com/package/gulp-rtlcss) plugin could be used to auto convert LTR CSS to RTL, so you can write Sass in one file then Gulp will generate two CSS files, the first is `style.css` file, and the second is `rtl.css` file.

 The idea behind `gulp-rtlcss` is to convert all the CSS properties like floats, text align, text direction, and other properties from left to right.

-The second plugin is the [`gulp-rename`](https://www.npmjs.com/package/gulp-rename) which will rename the file to `rtl.css` automatically.
+The second plugin is [`gulp-rename`](https://www.npmjs.com/package/gulp-rename) which will rename the file to `rtl.css` automatically.

 ```
 npm install gulp-rtlcss gulp-rename --save-dev
 ```

-The next step is to included the newly installed plugins and modify the `sass` task to use `rtlcss` and in this step the plugin will convert all the CSS properties like floats and text direction from left to right.
+The next step is to included the newly installed plugins at the top of `gulpfile.js` file, and modify the `sass` task to use `rtlcss()` after the `style.css` is generated to do the conversion, in this step the plugin will convert all the CSS properties like floats and text direction from left to right, then rename the file to `rtl.css`, and then output the file to the theme root.

 ```js
 var rtlcss       = require('gulp-rtlcss');